sydrawat01/sydrawat.dev/README.md

     _Note: You'll also see a second link:_`http://localhost:8000/___graphql`_.
 This is the GraphiQL tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

+  > NOTE : For deployment, follow the [Gatsby AWS S3 guide](https://www.gatsbyjs.org/docs/deploying-to-s3-cloudfront/) for more detailed steps on how to deploy the site on AWS.
+If you're looking for different resources to deploy/host your site, have a look [here](https://www.gatsbyjs.org/docs/deploying-and-hosting/).

 ## :busts_in_silhouette:  Acknowledgements

 - Ruben Harutyunyan - [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter/tree/master/content)